 Cristina Melluzzi – Head of Customer Advocacy at Cisco EMEAR

-To be clear, not all products lend themselves to advocacy marketing, however, for example it can’t rescue an inferior product or service, for instance.
-But a product or service is a prime candidate for advocacy if it stands out from the competition or is new, efficient, if it gives customers something positive to talk about, if its product line is regularly updated to offer a fresh subject for discussion, and if its target customers are likely to seek recommendations before purchasing and last but by no means least if it can deliver results to the bottom line then it has to be worth shouting about.
+To be clear, not all products lend themselves to advocacy marketing.
+For example, it can’t rescue an inferior product or service.
+But a product or service is a prime candidate for advocacy if it stands out from the competition, is new, efficient, if it gives customers something positive to talk about, if its product line is regularly updated to offer a fresh subject for discussion, if its target customers are likely to seek recommendations before purchasing, and last but by no means least, if it can deliver results to the bottom line.

 Long live advocacy.